 Deep East Texas Council of Governments

-Executive Directors’ Council Chair - Mrs. Annette Gutierrez
+Executive Directors’ Council Chair – Mr. R. Michael Eastland

-We extend our congratulations to these officers and look forward to a great year.
+Congratulations to our new officers!
+We look forward to a great year.

 Texas Programs Receive National FEMA Awards